 Beat the Big Switch Off - helping to get your customers ready

-The BSIA is raising awareness to alarm installers and their customer base by creating an awareness campaign regarding the rolling out of the ALL-IP campaign as the 2025 deadline gets nearer.
+The BSIA is raising awareness to alarm installers and their customer base by creating an awareness campaign regarding the rolling out of the ALL-IP campaign as the deadline gets nearer.
+In May 2024 the original deadline of December 2025 was extended to 31 January 2027 to allow more time for Communications Providers (CPs) to safely migrate their vulnerable customers off the PSTN.

-Although the industry has been promoting these changes since 2017, the BSIA estimates a remaining 1,000,000+ PSTN-connected alarm systems in the UK have not yet transitioned with the likelihood that many not even be aware that changes need to be made or appreciate the seriousness of the deadline.
+Although the industry has been promoting these changes since 2017, the BSIA believes there remains a significant number of PSTN-connected alarm systems in the UK that have not yet transitioned with the likelihood that many end-users may not even be aware that changes need to be made or appreciate the seriousness of the deadline.

 Beat the Big Switch Off is endorsed and supported by NSI and SSAIB.